jensimmons/Bartik/README.txt

 you specified.
 The original copy of color.css will stay in themes/bartik/css/, but will no longer have any impact on the site's display.

-If you are having trouble making changes directly to the stylesheet  Ñ you are making changes but they aren't having an effect ÑÊthen try turning color module off in the modules administration area.
+If you are having trouble making changes directly to the stylesheet, if you are making changes but they aren't having an effect, then try turning color module off in the modules administration area.